-Greenhouse Gas pollution generated by human activity is causing climate change.
+Greenhouse gas pollution generated by human activity is causing climate change.

 - Heat-trapping greenhouse gases are now at record-high levels in the atmosphere compared to either the recent or distant past.
 Average global carbon dioxide (CO2) concentrations have increased approximately 38% since the Industrial Revolution, primarily due to human activities such as burning fossil fuels.
-Atmospheric concentrations of CO2 and methane are well above the natural range over at least the last 650,000 years. - Multiple lines of evidence indicate that the climate is changing due to rising concentrations of heat-trapping greenhouse gases, including long-term increases in global average air and ocean temperatures (with three independent worldwide datasets showing nearly identical warming trends), accelerated and expanded melting of snow and ice, acidification of the ocean due to CO2 absorption, changes in precipitation patterns and wildlife behavior, and rising global average sea level.
-Because greenhouse gases are long-lived in the atmosphere and because emissions will continue, warming and climate impacts during the 21st century are very likely to amplify. - Most of the warming observed in the last 50 years is very likely due to human-caused greenhouse gas pollution, as variation in natural forces alone (such as solar and volcanic activity) cannot explain the observed warming.
+Atmospheric concentrations of CO2 and methane are well above the natural range over at least the last 800,000 years. - Multiple lines of evidence indicate that the climate is changing due to rising concentrations of heat-trapping greenhouse gases, including long-term increases in global average air and ocean temperatures (with three independent worldwide datasets showing nearly identical warming trends), accelerated and expanded melting of snow and ice, acidification of the ocean due to CO2 absorption, changes in precipitation patterns and wildlife behavior, and rising global average sea level (because of melting ice sheets and the expansion of sea water with rising temperatures).
+Because greenhouse gases are long-lived in the atmosphere and because emissions will continue, warming and climate impacts during the 21st century are very likely to become more severe. - Most of the warming observed in the last 50 years is very likely due to human-caused greenhouse gas pollution, as variation in natural forces alone (such as solar and volcanic activity) cannot explain the observed warming-and would, in fact, have led to cooling.